Office of Community Services (OCS) Home Page

 Senior Farmers’ Market Nutrition Program (SFMNP)

-The Office of Community Services (OCS) administers the Senior Farmers’ Market Nutrition Program (SFMNP) which provides coupons to low-income seniors to purchase fresh fruits and vegetables from farmers’ markets, roadside stands and community supported agriculture programs.
+OCS administers the Senior Farmers’ Market Nutrition Program (SFMNP) which provides coupons to low-income seniors to purchase fresh fruits and vegetables from farmers’ markets, roadside stands and community supported agriculture programs.

 Click the link above for more information about SFMNP.